Reversal theory: Bistability

-In the serious state, one becomes anxious as threatening or demanding events raise arousal levels, but pleasantly relaxed when a task is completed.
-In the paratelic state, one becomes pleasantly excited as one becomes more emotionally involved and aroused, but bored if there is a lack of stimulation.
-It will be seen from this that reversal theory gives a very different interpretation of arousal from optimal arousal theory, with its famous inverted u-curve.
-This enables it, among other things, to make sense of the fact that some activities involve very high arousal and intense pleasure (sexual behavior, for example, and playing or watching a sport) – something which optimal arousal theory has no satisfactory way of dealing with.
-It also introduces a certain dynamic into the situation through the possibility of sudden changes in experience, and it will have been noticed that as arousal gets higher or lower, so the effect of reversal from one curve to the other becomes more dramatic.

-The world is seen differently – there is a different experiential structure in each case.
-One aspect of this is what reversal theory calls 'the protective frame'.
+This framework offers an explanation for the fact that some activities involve very high arousal and intense pleasure as well as the possibility of sudden changes in experience.
 This reversal within arousal explains such phenomena as why people indulge in dangerous sports, why people commit recreational violence, the nature of sexual perversion and sexual dysfunction, the attraction of military combat, and the nature of post-traumatic stress disorder.
 For example, people gratuitously confront themselves with risk in dangerous sports like parachuting and rock-climbing, in order to achieve high (not moderate) arousal.
-This high arousal may be experienced as anxiety, but if the danger is overcome (and thereby a protective frame set up), then there will be a switch to the playful (in the moment) curve, and this will result in excitement as intense as the anxiety had been – and hopefully longer-lasting.
+This high arousal may be experienced as anxiety, but if the danger is overcome (and thereby a protective frame set up), then there will be a switch to the playful curve, and this will result in excitement as intense as the anxiety had been.

 Dominance

-Reversal theory introduced the term dominance to make the motivational styles a testable factor in psychometrics, so as to expand its application regions.
-Dominance means the tendency that an individual has to be one kind of person or another over time.
-An individual may reverse into a Playful (paretelic) state, but if he or she is Serious (telic) dominant, he or she will easily reverse into Serious states.
-This term distinguished the reversal theory from the traditional trait theory, namely, one's personality is not a permanent asset but a reversing tendency changing in accordance to the environment, etc.
+Reversal theory introduced the term dominance to make the motivational styles a testable factor in psychometrics.
+Dominance is the tendency of a certain state to be more common than the other in a certain individual.
+An individual may be in a playful (paretelic) state, but if they are serious (telic) dominant, they will more easily reverse into serious states.
+This concept distinguishes the reversal theory from the traditional trait theory, by asserting that one's personality is not a permanent asset but a reversing tendency changing in accordance to the environment.